-The mailer may either pick up ARM at the origin facility caller service window or have it reshipped, through Priority Mail Express Custom Designed Service, to the destination caller service address or to another address specified by the mailer in the Custom Designed Service Agreement.
-To change the destination address on the Custom Designed Service Agreement, the mailer must provide a 30-day advance notice and submit an amended ARM application, completing only the "Applicant Information" and "Priority Mail Express Reship."
+[5-31-15] The mailer may either pick up ARM at the origin facility caller service window or have it reshipped, through PFS Commercial (7.0) service, to the destination caller service address or to another address specified by the mailer.
+After updating a change to the destination address for the PFS Commercial service, the mailer must provide a 30-day advance notice and submit an amended ARM application, completing only the "Applicant Information" and "Priority Mail Express PFS Commercial."